emilisharpinska/TodoList/README.md

 ## 🚀 Features
 <details>Main Screen (Task List)
-Displays all created tasks in one place
+-Displays all created tasks in one place
-Clean and simple layout for easy task tracking Includes an animated button for adding new tasks Create Task Screen
+-Clean and simple layout for easy task tracking -Includes an animated button for adding new tasks -Create Task Screen
-Separate screen dedicated to creating new tasks User-friendly input flow for adding tasks
+-Separate screen dedicated to creating new tasks -User-friendly input flow for adding tasks
-Smooth navigation between screens
+-Smooth navigation between screens
-Animated Add Button
+-Animated Add Button
-Eye-catching animation on the main screen
+-Eye-catching animation on the main screen
-Enhances user interaction and experience
+-Enhances user interaction and experience
 </details>